About Rick Ross

 Rick Ross is an artist, filmmaker, and New York Times Best Selling graphic novelist.

-In 2012, he began a collaboration with Oscar-winning filmmaker Kevin Costner and acclaimed novelist Jon Baird to create a part novel, part graphic novel series entitled The Explorers Guild.
+In 2012, he began a collaboration with Academy Award-winning filmmaker Kevin Costner and acclaimed writer Jon Baird to create a part novel, part graphic novel series entitled The Explorers Guild.
 For the first volume, Rick produced over 600 pages of comics and illustrations, including six full color oil paintings.
-The Explorers Guild: Volume One: A Passage to Shambhala was released in October 2015 by Atria Books/Simon & Schuster to glowing notices from Kirkus Reviews, Entertainment Weekly, USA Today, and more.
-In November 2015, The Explorers Guild: Volume One: A Passage to Shambhala made the New York Times Best Seller list for Print Hardcover Fiction and has since been translated into Czech, Hungarian, and Chinese, with others countries forthcoming.
+The Explorers Guild: Volume One: A Passage to Shambhala was released in October 2015 by Atria Books / Simon & Schuster to glowing notices from Kirkus Reviews, Entertainment Weekly, USA Today, and more.
+In November 2015, the book made the New York Times Best Seller list for Print Hardcover Fiction, and it has since been translated into Czech, Hungarian, and Chinese.
 The paperback edition was released in October 2016.

-Also since 2008, Rick has worked in Hollywood producing storyboards and visual development for films, commercials, music videos, animation, gaming, comics, and interactive.
-Select clients include Tig Productions, Treehouse Films, Fintu Films, O2A Media, Wildworx, IAG, Warner Bros.
-Interactive, Vigil Games, UFC, Turtle Beach Corp, and IDW Publishing.
+Since 2008, Rick has also worked in Hollywood producing storyboards, concept art, character designs, and other visual development for films, commercials, music videos, animation, gaming, and interactive.
+Clients include Tig Productions, Treehouse Films, Petrol Advertising, Fintu Films, O2A Media, Wildworx, IAG, Warner Bros.
+Interactive, Vigil Games, Ultimate Fighting Championship, and Turtle Beach Corp.

-Rick serves on the advisory board to the School of Visual Studies at the University of Missouri.
+Rick is an Assistant Professor at the New York Film Academy College of Visual and Performing Arts and serves on the advisory board for the School of Visual Studies at the University of Missouri.